 The Folt Internship Researching Environmental Health (FIRE) is a paid summer research internship for students to gain experience within an IEHS laboratory.
 Depending on availability, these opportunities can include research that focuses on metabolic health, perinatal health, respiratory health, or cancer survivors’ health.
 FIRE interns work directly with graduate student mentors and IEHS faculty to address innovative research questions.

 The FIRE internship is named after UNC’s former Chancellor Carol Folt, a leader in environmental health research, and provides students with hands-on laboratory-based and computational-based research in Environmental Health.

-The Equity and Environmental Justice Program (QUEST) internship is a paid summer experience for undergraduate students interested in environmental justice-based research and is funded by a grant from the Burroughs Wellcome Fund.
+The Equity and Environmental Justice Program (QUEST) internship is a paid summer experience for undergraduate students interested in environmental justice-based research.
 The QUEST interns work directly with graduate student mentors and IEHS faculty to perform research dedicated to solutions that promote environmental justice.

 Both our FIRE and QUEST summer internship programs partner with other programs at UNC-Chapel Hill including the UNC McNair Scholars Program and UNC Chancellor’s Science Scholars program to recruit and support students who are BIPOC and/or historically underrepresented in science and engineering fields.

 The IEHS strives to provide interested undergraduate researchers with continued opportunities and mentorship throughout the semester.
 Many students continue their research experience after participating in summer internships.
 Opportunities include research for credit, research toward an honors thesis, scientific conference attendance and research poster presentations, contributions to peer-reviewed publications, mentorship for graduate and medical school applications, and more.